Fall 2016: 7th Grade Midterm Study Guide

 Megalomania

-A form of mental illness where a person has exaggerated ideas of his/her own importance
+A form of mental illness where a person has exaggerated ideas of

 Polygamy